General Anesthesia vs Deep Sedation

 Recovery and Aftercare

 After undergoing general anesthesia, patients typically require a period of recovery.
-This includes monitoring vital signs, such as heart rate and blood pressure, to ensure stability.
+This includes monitoring vital signs, such as heart rate and blood pressure, to ensure stability and optimal health.
+A pulse oximeter is used to continuously monitor oxygen saturation levels during recovery, helping to promptly detect any signs of hypoxemia (low oxygen levels in the blood).
 Oxygen therapy may be provided to assist with breathing, and pain management is crucial to control any discomfort.
 Medications to prevent nausea and vomiting are often administered to avoid complications.

 Rest is vital during the recovery period to allow the body to heal.
 Patients should follow the instructions provided, which may include avoiding heavy lifting, bending, or strenuous activities.
 Adhering to a specific diet and medication regimen is also important for a smooth and safe recovery.
 By following these guidelines, patients can ensure a quicker return to their normal activities and overall well-being.